owen-it/laravel-auditing-doc/general-settings.md

 # General settings

-The default auditing behavior can be changed by overriding the settings in the configuration file, which can be found at `config/audit.php`.
+The default auditing behavior can be changed by overriding the settings in the configuration file, which can be found in `config/audit.php`.

 ## User Model & Resolver